PNNL-Comp-Mass-Spec/Tissue_Classification/README.md

 ## Notebooks - used to make figures in the manuscript
+Please upzip FullPeptideQuant.txt.zip in your local repository to reproduce all the results.

 ### Model_Finalization notebooks
 * Feature selection and classifier parameter tuning